All Episodes

 Get this.

-This is from um, what is this?
+This is from what is this?

 From MSN Money, Microsoft Network.

-Why you should love five dollar gasoline.
+Why you should love $5 gasoline.

-Now, this is it's just a blogger.
+Now, this is, it's just a blogger.

-I don't even know who the blog never heard of this person's name, but the point is it's out there and it's it's it's being circulated through a wide network.
+But the point is, it's out there and it's being circulated through a wide network.

-As you pump 13 gallons into your Honda CRV, America's best-selling SUV, a thrifty 28 on the Highway 21 in town, it's near impossible to view the $50 you're spending with a positive attitude.
+As you pump 13 gallons into your Honda CR-V, America's best-selling SUV, a thrifty 28 on the highway 21 in town, it's near impossible to view the $50 you're spending with a positive attitude.

 With the national average price at $3.84, it's easy to label oil executives as pond scum.

-Think of the big picture.
+Think of a big picture.

 Not for you and your family personally, maybe, but perhaps for the country.